kubearmor/KubeArmor/getting-started/deployment_guide.md

 # Getting Started Guide

+If you are a first time contributor to KubeArmor use [this](FAQ.md#what-are-the-steps-to-follow-if-its-your-first-time-contributing-to-kubearmor) guide to make a contribution.

 If you do not have a k8s cluster, check the [pre-requisites](#prerequisites) to setup one.

 If you want to try KubeArmor directly on the host without k8s, [run KubeArmor in systemd mode](kubearmor_vm.md).